(617) 661-5575 (pediatrics only)

 HUHS Health Information Services/Medical Records

-Please submit your information as soon as possible, as we need to process information for thousands of students.
+Please upload your information to the Patient Portal as soon as possible, as we need to process information for thousands of students.
 You will need to provide all of your information and be in compliance with Massachusetts and Harvard University regulations prior to your School's registration deadline.
+Registration holds are placed on students who are not in compliance.

 If you are a graduate student, you may be able to contact your undergraduate program’s health services to obtain a copy of your immunization history.